 If you live in a neighborhood that is not prone to flooding, your rate will be low.

-If you have a high credit score, say starting at 700 and going higher, you’ll get a cheaper rate.
+You'll get a cheaper rate if you have a high credit score, say starting at 700 and going higher.

 If your score is low, around 650 and below, the insurer will quote you a higher premium.

 If you raise your deductible, your rate will be lowered.

 If you have never made a claim before with another insurer and then move on to a new insurer with a clean record, your rate will go down.